 You can also find further information and watch a short Business Contingency Planning Webinar (Opens in a new window or downloads a file) on the practical steps you can take just now to help you plan for any disruption.
 As part of these steps we would also encourage you to check your business insurance, consider how the disruption will affect your staff and working patterns, and the messages you are giving to your customers and suppliers.

-For local information please refer to the CnES Website.
+For local information please refer to the COVID-19 section of the CnES Website

 More information can be found on these websites: